Author: Will Payne, Senior Account Manager

-But in light of recent dramas with Love Island’s Molly-Mae Hague & a more general, gargantuan mistrust with influencers, how do brands approach this channel successfully, while retaining legitimacy and trust with their target audience?
+In light of the drama with Love Island’s Molly-Mae Hague, how do brands approach this channel successfully, while retaining legitimacy and trust with their target audience?

 You can’t ‘square peg in a round hole' it.